kishorenagarajan08/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+#Exp1:Mean and variance of a discrete  distribution
+NAME:ABIRAMI A
+REGISTER NO:212224040010

 # Aim :